Holy Well (destroyed): OS Grid Reference – SE 15942 34208

 Archaeology & History

 Either right next to, or perhaps now beneath Bradford City’s Valley Parade football ground, was once a very important sacred well site.
 Known as the Holy Ash Well and variants thereof, this healing spring was of considerable renown to people all around Bradford district in bygone days.
-The site was illustrated on the 1852 OS map, and there was also a sacred stone adjacent to the well known as the Pin Stone, which had some animistic healing properties related the waters.
+The site was illustrated on the 1852 OS map, and there was also a sacred stone adjacent to the well known as the Wart or Pin Stone, which had some animistic healing properties related the waters.

 The old well was described by local historian Abraham Holroyd (1873) who said that: